olson-sean-k/plexus/README.md

 Streams of topological and geometric data can be generated from primitives like cubes and spheres using iterator expressions.
-Primitives emit topological structures like `Triangle`s or `Quad`s, which contain arbitrary geometric data in their vertices.
+Primitives emit topological structures like `Triangle`s or `Quad`s, which contain arbitrary data in their vertices.
 These can be transformed and decomposed into other topologies and geometric data via triangulation, tesselation, and other operations.

 ```rust
 use nalgebra::Point3;